Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 These model semantic information, either in a general way (`Concept`) or by abstracting a specific behavior/action of the source code (`Operation`).
 The `Concept`s and `Operation`s are added to the CPG as nodes, which are, however, not part of the existing source code (we use the term `OverlayNode` for this) and are connected to the existing nodes of the CPG via specific edges (`overlayEdges` and `underlyingNode`), as well as the EOG and DFG.

-The `Concept`s and `Operation`s are defined in the module `cpg-concepts` but, as this list is not complete for all cases (i.e., any analysis can require additional semantic information), it is possible to extend these via the OpenStack Checker configuration.
+The `Concept`s and `Operation`s are defined in the module `cpg-concepts` but, as this list is not complete for all cases (i.e., any analysis can require additional semantic information), it is possible to extend these via the Codyze Evaluator configuration.
-The mapping of source code to the semantic information can be implemented as custom passes or as part of the OpenStack Checker configuration via a specific domain specific language (DSL).
+The mapping of source code to the semantic information can be implemented as custom passes or as part of the Codyze Evaluator configuration via a specific domain specific language (DSL).

-!!! info "Connecting different OpenStack components"
+!!! info "Connecting different components of the TOE"

-    As different OpenStack components interact with each other via HTTP calls, we provide passes identifying the HTTP endpoints and calls thereof.
+    As different components of a TOE can interact with each other via HTTP calls, we provide passes identifying the HTTP endpoints and calls thereof.
     Another pass (`HttpEndpointsBindingPass`) connect the HTTP calls with the respective endpoints.

-    The endpoints can be identified based on the libraries Pecan and WSGI, which are used in OpenStack.
+    The endpoints can be identified based on the libraries Pecan and WSGI, which are used by OpenStack.

 !!! info "Configuration of the TOE"

     For the configuration of the TOE, we also provide specific passes which model the values of the .ini files as `Concept`s and `Operation`s to simplify the identification thereof when mapping it to the source code.

-!!! info "Dynamic Loading of OpenStack's Features"
+!!! info "Dynamic Loading of the TOE's Features"

-    OpenStack has been developed with extensability in mind.
+    Some TOEs such as OpenStack may have been developed with extensability in mind.
     While this is a great feature, it significantly complicates the static analysis of the code base.
     The heavy usage of dynamic loading of additional features and drivers through the custom library Stevedore makes it hard to statically analyze the code base and follow the flow through the program.
     In particular, many security critical features and their integration depend on the configuration which is used to determine which drivers are loaded.